webdiscus/html-bundler-docs/docs/short/options/data.md

 };
 ```

-#### `string`
+## File Reference Data

 **Type**: `string`

 Specifies an absolute or relative path to a JSON or JavaScript file.
-For a JavaScript file,
-ensure the module exports an object.
+For a JavaScript file, the module must export an object.

 **Supported formats**: